 Does KENP help sales ranking?

-Yes, all KENP page reads count towards an ebook’s sales rank.
+Yes, all KENP page reads count toward an ebook’s sales rank.

 The ranking boost will naturally be less than the sale of a copy, but every page read will help lift your overall book sales ranking.

 But you could be safe in assuming that if your ebook is 300 pages long, you will get the same boost for 300 page reads as for selling one ebook.